-Bangers and mash with onion gravy is a very typical British or Irish meal that you will find traditionally served up in many pubs across the British Isles.
-It is one of the many British comfort food recipes I have on this site.
+Bangers and mash with onion gravy is a very typical British or Irish meal that you will find traditionally served up in many pubs across Britain and Ireland.
+It is one of the many traditional British comfort food recipes I have on this site.

-I have listed a few more at the end of the post.
+I have listed a few more comfort food recipes at the end of the post.

-What is bangers and mash you may ask?
+What are bangers and mash you may ask?

 ‘Bangers’ are of course ‘sausages’ and ‘mash’ is ‘mashed potato’.
-I understand the word ‘banger’ comes from when there were meat shortages during the war and the high water content led to the sausages popping away during cooking!
+I understand the word ‘banger’ comes from when there were meat shortages during WWI and the high water content led to the sausages popping away during cooking!

 Contrary to popular belief, you should NOT prick your sausages before cooking.
 It will just release the fat and reduce the taste.
-If you are worried about fat content, then buy lean sausages.
+If you are worried about the fat content, then buy leaner sausages.

-This is obviously a very simple dish, which needs the onion gravy to keep it moist, as it could be too dry without.
+This is obviously a very simple dish, which needs the onion gravy to keep it moist, as it would be too dry without it.
 The trick is, of course, to find a fantastic sausage to make this a classic.